flagpolejs/flagpole/docs/dom-element.md

 # DOMElement

 This object contains elements within the DOM for Puppeteer browser scenarios or Cheerio HTML scenarios.
-You typically get this element by way of this.select('css selector path') from the AssertionContext.
+You typically get this element by way of `context.find('css selector path')` from the AssertionContext.

 ## Methods